-The CPS is published by the PublicCA following approval by the MOEA, the competent authority of the Electronic Signatures Act.
+This CPS is published by PublicCA following approval by the MOEA, the competent authority of the Electronic Signatures Act.

-After the CPS revisions take effect, the revised CPS content shall take precedence in the event of a discrepancy between the revised and original content.
+After the revisions of this CPS take effect, if there is any inconsistency between the original CPS and the revised CPS, then the revised CPS takes precedence unless stipulated otherwise.
 If the revisions are made by attached document, the attached documents shall take precedence in the event of discrepancy between the attached documents and the original CPS.